webdeveric/wp-starter/readme.md

 The included [composer.json](composer.json) file is already set up to do all of this for you.

-_The `post-install-cmd` scripts are currently only tested on Linux and OS X._

 ### Plugins and themes

 If the plugins/themes you want are published to the wordpress.org SVN repo, they will also be available on [WordPress Packagist](http://wpackagist.org), which is a Composer repository that mirrors the SVN repo.